quophyie/rbac/README.md

    * **`checkPermission`** - Callback function for local permission evaluation with the signature `function (user, permission)` and returning a Promise.
 If you're using the Expressjs middleware, `user` will be the same as `req.user` and `permission` the string or array setup in the middleware.
 If `opts.remoteAuth` is not set, then this property is **required**.

 ### rbac.allow(user, permission, opts)
    Checks if a given user is allowed for a given permission.
+Returns a Promise resolving to the user being allowed the permission.
-   * **`user` (Required)** - The user to be checked for permission.
+   * **`user` (Required)** - The ID of user to be checked for permission.
    * **`permission` (Required)** - The permission or permissions to be checked against the user.
    * **`opts`** - Optional options to be passed to the function.
 Same properties as the constructor.

 ### rbac.express.allow(permission, opts)
  Returns an express middleware function for checking if a given user is allowed for a given permission.
-Parameters are the same as `rbac.allow`, except for the `user` parameter which does not apply here.
+ Parameters are the same as `rbac.allow`, except for the `user` parameter which does not apply here. **It assumes you have `req.user.id` setup.

 ## Tests